How we assess and investigate concerns raised about a veterinary surgeon

-We will disclose your concerns to the veterinary surgeon and to his/her employer.
+We will disclose your concerns and all information you provide to the veterinary surgeon.

 We may ask the veterinary surgeon to write to us and comment on the concerns you have raised.
 We will send a copy of this letter to you so that you can tell us if you disagree with anything they have written.